 Pro tip: when you complete the scan, it’s recommended that you turn off real-time monitoring function as the feature usually tends to consume a decent amount of system resources.

-Sometimes, it's not because your Acer wants to run slow but because you’ve got too many programs running at the same time.
-Typically, if your Acer is slow at startup, chances are there are several auto-starters (programs) joining the fun when you boot up the machine.
-What to do?
-Use MSConfig to manage startup items.
-It's a built-in tool provided by Microsoft for all versions of Windows operating systems.
+Sometimes, your Acer laptop runs slowly but because you’ve got too many programs running at the same time.
+If your Acer is slow at startup, chances are there are quite some auto-runs joining the fun when you boot up the computer.

 A cluttered or almost full hard drive can seriously slow down any computer.
-There is no universal guideline about what percent of available storage space you should maintain, the more the better.
-If your Acer hard drive is used up 80% of higher, it’s time for cleanup.
+There is no evidence about what percent of available storage space you should maintain, the more the better.
+If your Acer hard drive has been used up 80% or higher, it’s time for clean up.

-Obviously you'll have to invest in some hardware, for example, an extra RAM or an SSD (solid-state drive) — yes, SSDs are much faster and reliable than traditional HDDs (hard disk drives).
+If your Acer laptop is more than 4 years old and you don’t want to let it retire, yet.
+It’s time to upgrade hardware, for example, add an extra RAM or replace the hard drive with a speedy SSD (solid-state drive) — yes, SSDs are much faster and reliable than traditional HDDs (hard disk drives).
 But you get what you pay for.
-Your Acer performance would be night and day if you replace the hard drive with a new SSD.
+Your Acer laptop performance would be night and day if you replace the hard drive with a new SSD.